Cypher-Z/cypher-z.github.io/_pages/about.md

 # 🧑‍💻 About Me

-I am a Research Assistant Professor of [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn), Tsinghua University.
+I am an Assistant Research Professor of [Institute for Network Sciences and Cyberspace](https://www.insc.tsinghua.edu.cn), Tsinghua University.
 My research focuses on enhancing the security of critical network infrastructures.
 I am broadly interested in network security, cellular system security, and data-driven approaches to security.
 My recent work investigates security vulnerabilities in 4G/5G cellular networks and the Public Key Infrastructure (PKI).
-Prior to my current position, I was a postdoctoral fellow at Tsinghua University from 2022 to 2024, co-advised by Professor Haixin Duan.
+Prior to my current position, I was a postdoctoral fellow at Tsinghua University from 2022 to 2024, co-advised by Professor [Haixin Duan](https://netsec.ccert.edu.cn/people/duanhx/).
 I received my Doctoral degree in Computer Science and Technology at Tsinghua in 2022, and my Bachelor degree in Fundamental Science of Mathematics and Physics at Tsinghua in 2017.

-I am open to academic collaborations of all forms.
-Feel free to reach out via email: zhangyiming@tsinghua.edu.cn.
+📣 **Hiring: our group is continuously looking for highly motivated PhD/Master/undergraduate students and research interns, please free to reach out via email (zhangyiming@tsinghua.edu.cn)**.

+I also welcome academic collaborations in any form—please don’t hesitate to get in touch.

 # 🔥 News